What is Sthan?

 Call analysis is the newest and genuinely interesting.
 Transcribe a sales call, and a model can pull out the budget, the configuration the buyer asked about, and the objection that came up — so a sales head can review fifty calls a week without listening to fifty calls.
 That's real leverage for a small team.

-Where the hype overshoots
+Where does the AI hype overshoot?

 Now the part the demos skip.